đź§Ş Simulation Guide¶

 Prerequisite

-) in your working directory and you must know its design name and setup name.
+You need an HFSS project (.aedt) in your working directory and you must know its design name and setup name.

 The Quick‑Start guide can copy two ready‑made projects: